JustinPeipeiYu/SolitaryChineseChess/README.md

-## About My Game
-Although there are many chinese chess games on the internet, my version of xiangqi is the only version that will include the English translation of piece names- how convenient is that!
+This is a helper game for those who want to learn chinese chess but are A) illerate in chinese and B) new to the rules of the game.
+It can be played with a best friend or share the link with anyone.